githall/Plato/README.md

 Welcome to the official repository for Plato.

-Plato is free, open source user community & customer support software built upon .NET Core.
-Plato offers a complete suite of fully integrated tools to help anyone provide a simple, branded support site for your users or customers.
+Plato is the only fully integrated platform designed to help software teams connect & stay engaged with users to gather feedback, provide support & deliver better software.
+Plato offers everything needed to provide a simple, branded support & community site for software projects.

 Plato can be used to...